Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

 My very first attempt at patchwork was a crazy patchwork stole.

 I used to wear it around my hips (they were slimmer then so it fitted!) and clip it together with a large gold and turquoise brooch.
 It has a long black fringe on which I threaded sparkly beads here and there.
-A real gypsy piece!
+A real bohemian piece!

 The block in the picture is what you will make.